Liquid-solid friction on crystalline surfaces: a perspective: Experimental techniques

-The investigation of the liquid-solid boundary condition has taken a new turn in the 1970's with the introduction of the surface force apparatus (SFA).
+The investigation of the liquid-solid boundary condition has taken a new turn in the 1970's with the introduction of the Surface Force Apparatus (SFA).
 The SFA has allowed to routinely confine various liquids between atomically smooth surfaces while measuring shear or normal forces \cite{israelachvili2010recent}.
-Beyond the measurements of surface forces,, the SFA was also used to probe confined hydrodynamics and in particular interfacial slippage.
+Beyond the measurements of surface forces, the SFA was also used to probe confined hydrodynamics and in particular interfacial slippage.
 Early experiments \cite{chan1985drainage,georges1993drainage} have set a landmark in confined liquids physics by showing that continuous hydrodynamics hold down to the molecular scale (1 nm) which is in itself a most surprising result.
 In these works, the authors report an immobile layer of molecules adsorbed at the surface resulting in a negative slip length.

-To enable systematic slippage measurements with the SFA, a new, stiffer system was needed.
+\paragraph*{The dynamic SFA} To enable systematic slippage measurements with the SFA, a stiffer system was needed.
 Built around a glass sphere oscillating at a frequency $f\sim 10-300$ Hz, the dynamic SFA (d-SFA) built in the group of Elisabeth Charlaix has allowed to measure liquid friction for various kinds of surfaces.
 The dual detection mechanism (optical and capacitive) ensures a sub-nanometric resolution in both static and dynamical modes.
-The d-SFA is described elsewhere and we only briefly sketch its design here.
-The sphere of typically millimetric diameter yields an effective probe region of size $\sqrt{RD} \sim 10 \mu$m and is brought in close proximity to a planar surface.
-The sphere is driven in vertical oscillation at a chosen frequency $f$ and nanometric amplitude $a$ while its distance to the plane is measured by interferometry and demodulated at the driving frequency.
+The d-SFA is described elsewhere \cite{restagno2002new} and we only briefly sketch its design on Figure \ref{Figure_SFA} \textbf{a} and the measurement concept on Figure \ref{friction_techniques_resume} \textbf{e}.
+The millimetric sphere is brought in close proximity to a planar surface and probes a region of size $\sqrt{RD} \sim$ 10 $ \mu$m.
+The sphere is subjected to a vertical oscillation at a chosen frequency $\omega$ and nanometric amplitude $a$ while its distance to the plane is measured by interferometry.
 The viscous dissipation in the drainage flow between the sphere and planar surface is given by the Reynolds formula :